ucsd-cse30-f17/pa4-public/README.md

 If you need an idea of how dynamic memory allocation for a struct might work, refer to `TestManualMallocAndFree()` in `test.c` in the provided starter code.

+As a brief summary, dynamic memory allocation (which allocates memory in the Heap) is useful because it allows you to work with (add, delete, modify) things in memory at runtime.
+For this programming assignment, we're asking you to use dynamic memory allocation to allocate things on the Heap (using `malloc` or `calloc`), and then to deallocate them (using `free`).

 #### 1.4 Valgrind
 But how do you check to make sure that you've allocated and deallocated memory properly?
 That's where Valgrind comes in.
 After you've written `bst.c` and written some tests (see [section 4](https://github.com/ucsd-cse30-f17/pa4-public/blob/master/README.md#4-testing-your-functions) of this writeup), you can use the following command to run valgrind: